Annibale Frossi: Club career

 Born in Muzzana del Turgnano, Frossi began his career as a professional footballer with Udinese, and, after a long stay in Serie B (with Padova, Bari, and L’Aquila), he was acquired by Ambrosiana Inter, where he made his debut on 21 June 1936, in Mitropa Cup.
-After that, Frossi was called up for the 1936 Summer Olympics by Vittorio Pozzo, the coach of the Italian national side, leading the team to the victory of the tournament with his prolific performances.
+After that, Frossi was called up for the 1936 Summer Olympics by Vittorio Pozzo, the coach of the Italy national side, leading the team to the victory of the tournament with his prolific performances.
 In the following years, Frossi played with Inter from 1936 until 1942, winning the “Scudetto” or league championship, twice in 1938 and 1940, as well as the Coppa Italia in 1939.
 He scored 49 goals in 147 matches with Inter, 40 of which came in the league, in 125 appearances.
 During World War II, he later also played with Pro Patria between 1942 and 1943, and Como in 1945, before retiring.

 International career

-Frossi made five appearances for the Italy national football team between 1936 and 1937, scoring eight goals.
+Frossi made five appearances for the Italy national team between 1936 and 1937, scoring eight goals.
 He was called up by the national team manager Vittorio Pozzo for the 1936 Summer Olympics in Berlin, where he made his international debut along with the other members of the Olympic team, scoring a goal in a 1–0 victory over the United States on 3 August; he helped Italy win the gold medal, scoring in all four matches in the competition including the final, finishing the tournament as top-scorer with seven goals.
 He also made one appearance for the Italy B-side in 1937, in a 3–2 win over Austria on 21 March.
 He made his final and only other appearance with Italy in a 2–0 win against Hungary on 25 April 1936, scoring a goal.